The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: The K(1) -local Tor spectral sequence

 \begin{lemma} Let $X \colon \nerve(\Z_{\geq 0}) \to \Sp_{\K(1)}$ be a filtered object, and let $\set{E^r_{s,t}}$ be the associated spectral sequence.
 Then for every $1 \leq r \leq \infty$, the $E^r$-page takes values in derived $p$-complete $\Z_p$-modules $\Modh_{\Z_p}$. \end{lemma} \begin{proof} For $r=1$ this is clear, because the $E^1$-page is given by the homotopy groups of $\K(1)$-local spectra.
 This then proves it for any finite $r$ by induction, as $\Modh_{\Z_p}$ is closed under finite limits and colimits in $\Mod_{\Z_p}$.
 Finally, the $E^\infty$-page is given by the sequential colimit

 For $r$ large enough, the map $E^r_{s,t} \to E^{r+1}_{s,t}$ is an epimorphism.
 The sequential colimit of a system of epimorphisms between derived $p$-complete modules is again derived $p$-complete.
-Indeed, such a colimit is a quotient of one of the modules in the sequence, and a quotient of a derived $p$-complete module is again derived $p$-complete.
+Indeed, such a colimit is a quotient of one of the modules in the sequence, and a quotient of a derived $p$-complete module by a derived $p$-complete submodule is again derived $p$-complete.
 This finishes the proof. \end{proof}

 \begin{proposition} Let $X \colon \nerve(\Z_{\geq 0}) \to \Sp_{\K(1)}$ be a filtered object, and let $\set{E^r_{s,t}}$ be the associated spectral sequence.
 If on the $E^\infty$-page every anti-diagonal {\upshape(}i.e., all $E^\infty_{s,t}$ with $s+t=n$ for fixed $n${\upshape)} contains only finitely many nonzero terms, then the spectral sequence converges to